MEF-BDA503/pj-recepdurdu/index.md

 ## Week 3 (Oct 24)

 + The data set I am propose to use in my project is the Medical Appointment No Shows data set.
 [Here](files/data_show.html) (my analysis page will be added) is the data.
 + I haven't find a group yet.
+I want to work on a dataset which I can perform classification model on it.

 ### Udacity Update
 I finished first 2 lessons on the Udacity course and continuing 3rd lesson.
 I finished almost all practices.